 - Less energy consumption – A skylight in a garage cuts down on utility bills by up to 10%.

-- Reduced mildew buildup – Because garages are for the most part damp and dark, they are an optimum breeding grounds for mildew.
-Sunlight is a natural disinfectant of these toxins that cause respiratory problems.
-The toxins grow on clothing, other stored items and concrete.
+- Reduced mildew buildup – Since garages are for the most part damp and dark, they are an optimum breeding grounds for mildew.
+Sunlight is a natural disinfectant for these toxins that cause respiratory problems.
+The toxins grow on clothing, other stored items, and concrete .

 - Overall health – Besides cutting down on mildew and other allergens, skylights also increase overall health by reducing strain on the eyes, providing a supply of Vitamin D, improving mood, and lowering blood pressure, all from sunlight exposure.